The pandemic has taken away from us the ability to travel.

 Saudi Arabia has one of the most complex and robust airline services globally, with a flight for almost everyone.

 I hope that this article helped you understand a little more about the airline industry in the KSA.
-The revenue is expected to show a growth rate of 36.46%, with the number of users reaching 9.2 million by 2025.
+The revenue is expected to grow 36.46%, with the number of users reaching 9.2 million by 2025.

 Therefore, it is safe to say that the Kingdom of Saudi Arabia is one of the big shots in airlines.